edwardabah29/edwardabah29/README.md

-- 👋 Hi, I’m @edwardabah29
+- 👋 Hi, I’m @edwardabah29.
-- 👀 I’m interested in flutter
+- 👀 I’m interested in flutter.
-- 🌱 I’m always learning
+- 🌱 I’m always learning.
-- 💞️ I’m looking to collaborate on tech projects
+- 💞️ I’m looking to collaborate on tech projects.
 - 📫 How to reach me: send an owl.

 <!---